ABOUT

 They often seem charming and attract others easily.

-also end them just as fast.
-This can sometimes lead to problems with trust or
+In love, Rats can start relationships quickly, but they may also end them just as fast.
+This can sometimes lead to problems with trust or staying loyal.

 HEALTH